raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with a TCP RST (or equivalent for other protocols).

-In a client-initiated DSO Keepalive message, the inactivity timeout and keepalive interval contain the client's requested values.
+In a client-initiated DSO Keepalive message, the Session Timeouts contain the client's requested values.
-In a server response to a client-initiated message, the inactivity timeout and keepalive interval contain the server's chosen values, which the client MUST respect.
+In a server response to a client-initiated message, the Session Timeouts contain the server's chosen values, which the client MUST respect.
 This is modeled after the DHCP protocol, where the client requests a certain lease lifetime using DHCP option 51 {{!RFC2132}}, but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-In a server-initiated DSO Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this DSO session.
+In a server-initiated DSO Keepalive message, the Session Timeouts unilaterally inform the client of the new values from this point forward in this DSO session.
 The client MUST generate a response to the server-initiated DSO Keepalive message.
 The MESSAGE ID in the response message MUST match the ID from the server-initiated DSO Keepalive message, and the response message MUST NOT contain any Operation TLV.

-TODO: We may wish to change this, now that we've decided that we don't need all requests to generate responses.

 When a client is sending its second and subsequent Keepalive DSO requests to the server, the client SHOULD continue to request its preferred values each time.
 This allows flexibility, so that if conditions change during the lifetime of a DSO session, the server can adapt its responses to better fit the client's needs.

-## Client handling of received Session Timer values
+## Client handling of received Session Timeout values

-When a client receives a response to its client-initiated DSO Keepalive message, or receives a server-initiated DSO Keepalive message, the client has then received Session Timer values dictated by the server.
-The two timer values contained in the DSO Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timer values the client previously had for this DSO session.
+When a client receives a response to its client-initiated DSO Keepalive message, or receives a server-initiated DSO Keepalive message, the client has then received Session Timeout values dictated by the server.
+The two timer values contained in the DSO Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timeout values the client previously had for this DSO session.

 In the case of the keepalive timer, the handling of the received value is straightforward.
-The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer, and the keepalive interval given in the DSO Keepalive TLV indicates the maximum time that may elapse before another message must be sent or received on this DSO session, if the DSO session is to remain alive.
+The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer and updates the keepalive interval for the DSO session.
+The new keepalive interval indicates the maximum time that may elapse before another message must be sent or received on this DSO session, if the DSO session is to remain alive.

 In the case of the inactivity timeout, the handling of the received value superficially appears a little more subtle, though the meaning of the inactivity timeout is unchanged -- it still indicates the maximum permissible time allowed without activity on a DSO session.
 The act of receiving the message containing the DSO Keepalive TLV does not itself reset the inactivity timer.
 The time elapsed since the last useful activity on this DSO session is unaffected by exchange of DSO Keepalive messages.
-Upon reception of an inactivity timeout value from the server, that becomes the new maximum permissible time without activity on a DSO session.
+The act of receiving the message containing the DSO Keepalive TLV does update the timeout associated with the running inactivity timer; that becomes the new maximum permissible time without activity on a DSO session.

-* If the time since the last non-keepalive activity on this DSO session is not greater than the inactivity timeout, then the DSO session may remain open for now.
-When such time comes that the time since the last non-keepalive activity on this DSO session exceeds the inactivity timeout dictated by the server, the client MUST then close the DSO session, as described above.
+* If the inactivity timer value is not greater than the new inactivity timeout, then the DSO session may remain open for now.
+When the inactivity timer value exceeds the new inactivity timeout, the client MUST then close the DSO session, as described above.

-* If more than the maximum permissible time has already elapsed since the last non-keepalive activity on this DSO session, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately close this DSO session.
+* If the inactivity timer value is already greater than the new inactivity timeout, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately close this DSO session.

-* If more than twice the new maximum permissible time has already elapsed since the last non-keepalive activity on this DSO session, then this DSO session is eligible to be forcibly terminated by the server, though if a server abruptly reduces the inactivity timeout in this way the server SHOULD give the client a grace period of one quarter of the new inactivity timeout, to give the client time to close the connection gracefully before the server resorts to terminating it forcibly.
+* If the inactivity timer value is more than twice the new inactivity timeout, then this DSO session is eligible to be forcibly terminated by the server and and the client MUST immediately close this DSO session.
+However if a server abruptly reduces the inactivity timeout in this way the server SHOULD give the client a grace period of one quarter of the new inactivity timeout, to give the client time to close the connection gracefully before the server resorts to terminating it forcibly.